ImamAzim/pytolino/README.rst

 UPDATE
 ===========

-because of heavy anti-bot protection, it is no longer possible to make a fully automatic login on a headless device.
+because of heavy anti-bot protection, it is more difficult to make a fully automatic login on a headless device.
 If one is not on a headless device, it will login using seleniubbase, but you might have to install chromium browser.
-On a headless device, one can import manually a refresh token.
+On a headless device, one needs to install xvfb to simulate a non-headless device.
+Alternatively, on can import manually a refresh token.
 It can be used to get a new access token, (for example regulary witha cronjob), but it will eventually expire after 10 hours.

 pytolino